Rita1791/Elephant-TP53-Hotspot-Mapping/README.md

 Exact amino-acid identity is not a codon-aware evolutionary model.
 Results depend on sequence selection, annotation quality and alignment decisions.
 Protein similarity does not demonstrate biochemical equivalence.
 Feature clusters are exploratory and are not evolutionary lineages.
 BLOSUM62 values are substitution scores—not pathogenicity estimates.

 The current implementation and historical committed tables also use different output contracts.
-The repository is valuable for evidence inspection and modular analysis, but it should not be advertised as a fully reconciled one-command rebuild until those layers are aligned.
+The repository supports evidence inspection and modular analysis, but it should not be advertised as a fully reconciled one-command rebuild until those layers are aligned.

 🔗 Read: full limitations · reproducibility · project relationship